-In simpler words, Yousician gamifies guitar learning and provides you with a variety of challenges that transform you into an experienced guitarist.
+In simpler words, the Yousician guitar platform offers online learning and provides you with a variety of challenges that transform you into an experienced guitarist.
 You’ll be surprised to know that Yousician can even analyze songs to evaluate your live guitar-playing capabilities.
 Not only this but Yousician also implements a point and star-based system that can help you track your progress and segment lessons into easily manageable tasks.
 You’ll also find leaderboards and rankings that allow you to compete against fellow Yousician users.

 However, there’s one thing that our experts did not like, i.e., the learning process becomes a little repetitive after some time.

-Yousician is an engaging app that can help you learn how to play musical instruments such as guitars, pianos, ukuleles, and so on, without paying hefty fees and attending classroom sessions.
+Yousician is an engaging app that can help you learn how to play guitar, piano, ukulele, and other instruments, without paying hefty fees and attending classroom sessions.
 You can use the app on your PC, Mac, Android device or iOS device.